 The trend of innovation engineering comes primarily with the trend of increasing dynamicity, according to the hierarchy itself, this is the highest level of the trend that is currently necessary to keep up to stay competitive with your product.
 The bottom line, according to those who use it, is that the way your product is likely to evolve over time is predictable.
 For example, the concept of trends of Engineering System Evolution can give you better insights and point you in directions that may prove beneficial.
 For each of the specific trends there is a sub-trend:

-The successful exploitation of new ideas is crucial to a business being able to improve its processes, bring new and improved products and services to market, increase its efficiency and, most importantly, improve its profitability.
+The successful exploitation of big ideas is crucial to a business being able to work smarter, improve its processes, bring new and improved products and services to market, increase its efficiency and, most importantly, improve its profitability.

 Wave 1, 2000-2010